World Cup 2026 Predictions and Semifinals Betting Tips

 Decimal odds show total return including stake, while fractional odds show profit relative to stake.
 Both formats are used when comparing World Cup odds across different platforms.

-What is the best dark horse pick for the 2026 World Cup?
+What was the best dark horse pick for the 2026 World Cup?

 Where can I get help if my World Cup betting is becoming a problem?